cg-tuwien/Auto-Vk-Toolkit/CONTRIBUTING.md

     };
 }

-// Thanks to StackOverflow user GManNickG for the template for this
+// Thanks to StackOverflow user GManNickG for providing guidelines very similar to these
 ```